-Form 1099-MISC is used to report miscellaneous payments made to non-employees, such as independent contractors.
+Form 1099-NEC is used to report miscellaneous payments made to nonemployees, such as independent contractors.
 Read more to find out how this affects you, the small business owner.

-If you’re just starting to work as an independent contractor or freelancer, you’ve likely heard people refer to Form 1099.
-A 1099 isn’t just one form, but actually a series of forms that report various types of income you receive.
+If you’re starting to work as an independent contractor or freelancer, you’ve likely heard people refer to Form 1099.
+A 1099 isn’t just one form, but actually a series of documents (including the 1099-NEC) that reports the various types of income you receive.

 So we want to find out: